 Market Conditions

-The Division will consider the stability of both tax credit and market rate properties in the primary market area (PMA) of the proposed project, including vacancy rates, rent concessions, or reduced rents.
-In addition, NHD staff will analyze the assumptions made in the Market Study regarding capture rates and overall demand.
-Tax Credit applications may be deemed ineligible if: (1) the assessment determines that comparable affordable housing projects have occupancy levels less than 90%; (2) the proposed housing project would have significant adverse financial effect on other publicly funded projects without offsetting public benefits; or (3) the rents for the affordable housing project are equal to or greater than comparable market-rate housing.
+The Division will consider the impact of the proposed project on the stability of both tax credit and market rate properties in the primary market area (PMA) of the proposed project, including vacancy rates, rent concessions, or reduced rents.
+In addition, NHD staff will analyze the assumptions made in the Market Study regarding capture and absorption rates and overall demand.
+Tax Credit applications may be deemed ineligible if: (1) the assessment determines that comparable affordable housing projects have occupancy levels less than 90%; (2) the proposed housing project would have a significant adverse financial effect on other publicly funded projects without offsetting public benefits; or (3) the rents for the affordable housing project are equal to or greater than comparable market-rate housing.

 The Division publishes an annual Apartment Facts report on its website.
 Potential applicants may consult this publication as part of their research on market conditions.
 The Division will review submitted third-party market studies as well as its own internal publications in determining the needs of an area and alignment between proposed projects.